-The perfectionist bug bit me for good many years.
+The perfectionist bug bit me for a good many years.
 I used to beat myself up for a small slip up or even for someone else’s for that matter.
 Needless to say, my anxiety and stress levels were up the roof.
 Add to that being a new mother along with having a demanding and stressful job that warranted long hours; it was a perfect storm in the making.

 Now, over time and over the years I have become wiser.
 Time has a way of showing what matters most in life.
 I am now in a place where I consider myself to be at peace with my own self.
 Life is not for wasting on worrying about how perfectly you have managed your home.
 Neither it is about how perfect a mother you have been or how perfect you are at your job.

-By no means I am trying to imply that we should not give our best self to our roles.
+By no means I am trying to imply that we should not give our best selves to our roles.
 I dedicate myself to every job that I do.
 However, I have now learnt to accept that my view of perfection may not be the same as someone else’s.
 Unknowingly but I did manage to find my own ways of overcoming perfectionism!

 What is Perfectionism

 According to Good Therapy, perfectionism is often defined as the need to be or appear to be perfect.
-For instance, perfectionists also to believe that it is possible to achieve perfection.
+For instance, perfectionists also believe that it is possible to achieve perfection.
 It is typically viewed as a positive trait rather than a flaw.
 However, make no mistake in understanding this term.
-Many would say it is to do with excellence and there is nothing wrong in wanting to be the best!
+Many would say it is to do with excellence and there is nothing wrong with wanting to be the best!
 This is where we miss the demarcation between perfection and excellence.

-Setting high standards is good, and striving for excellence shows one has good work ethics.
+Setting high standards is good, and striving for excellence shows one has a good work ethic.
 Striving for excellence can be motivating and can push someone to achieve heights of success.
 Perfectionism on the other hand is demotivating and making even a single mistake would make the person feel a complete failure.

 We as perfectionists set such high standards for ourselves that we cannot practically reach or meet with great difficulty.
 And failure to achieve makes them feel even worse or they feel constantly burnt out.